cryptmount - a utility for accessing encrypted filesystems

 There are a number of different ways of accessing encrypted filesystems

-under linux, each with their own strengths and weaknesses.
+under Linux, each with their own strengths and weaknesses.

 Some of the closest alternatives to cryptmount are as follows: